Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/02_feed/README.md

 ## 3_aquaculture_diet_total_consumption.Rmd

-GOAL: Determine tonnes of each feed item consumed per year for 2017 production of salmon mariculture
+GOAL: Determine tonnes of each feed item consumed per year for 2021 production of salmon mariculture
 * feed conversion ratios
 * total tonnes production in each country

 Inputs:
-* aquaculture_diet_composition.csv (from: 2.3 aquaculture_diet_composition.Rmd)
+* aquaculture_diet_composition.csv (from: 2 aquaculture_diet_composition.Rmd)
-* tonnes_per_country_group.csv
+* aquaculture_production_tidy.rds
-* feed_conversion_aquaculture.csv
+* FCR.csv

 Outputs:
+* total_aquaculture_ingredient_demand.csv
-* total_aquaculture_feedstuff_consumption.csv
+* total_global_ingredient_demand.csv
-* fofm_aquaculture_corrected_consumption.csv
+* global_feed_demand.rds

 ## 4a_crop_ingredient_allocation.Rmd

-GOAL: Get proportion of each MAPSPAM crop that is consumed by salmon aquaculture in each country.
+GOAL: Get proportion of each GAEZ crop that is consumed by salmon aquaculture in each country.
 Allocate to raw weight materials using mass and energetic allocation rates.

 Outputs: a raster for each crop describing the amount of each crop produced (tonnes) in each country used by salmon aquaculture systems.